angular/angular/aio/content/guide/reactive-forms.md

 ### Create a nested group

 An address is a good example of information that can be grouped together.
-A `FormGroup` is composed of `AbstractControl` instances to form its part of the model.
+A `FormGroup` can accept both `FormControl` and `FormGroup` instances as children.
 This makes composing complex form models easier to maintain and logically group together.
 To create a nested group in the `profileForm`, add a nested `address` `FormGroup`.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.1.ts" region="nested-formgroup" linenums="false" title="src/app/profile-editor/profile-editor.component.ts (nested form group)">